-Support for Prometheus (planned for MR3 1.2)
+Support for Prometheus (delivered in MR3 1.2)

 Currently MR3-UI enables users to watch the progress of individual DAGs, but MR3 does not provide a way to monitor the state of the cluster.
 We plan to extend MR3 so that users can use Prometheus to monitor the state of DAGAppMaster and ContainerWorkers.